jordanabraga/elegante/README.md

 ## Testing

 The website was tested with both the W3 HTML Checker and the CSS Jigsaw.
-The HTML showed improper use of the aria-label tag, which I fixed by adding the role="img" to the div.
-The CSS passed without errors.

 - HTML
   - No errors were returned when passing through the official **W3C validator**